Stability Conditions and Maximal Green Sequences in Abelian Categories: Introduction

 \paragraph{Acknowledgements.} The authors want to thank Kiyoshi Igusa for his pertinent remarks and helpful discussions.
 They also thank Patrick Le Meur, whose comments on the PhD thesis of the third author lead to the current version of this work.

-The first and the second author were supported by Bishop's University, Université de Sherbrooke and NSERC of Canada, and the third author was supported by the EPSRC founded project EP/P016294/1.
+The first and the second author were supported by Bishop's University, Université de Sherbrooke and NSERC of Canada, and the third author was supported by the EPSRC funded project EP/P016294/1.